harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 marking the louder/longer syllable with a superscript vertical line (ˈ) for primary and subscript (ˌ) for secondary, typically placed before the affected syllable

+Syllables that have neither primary nor secondary stress are called unstressed.

 While English is not strictly syllable-timed, stress patterns heavily influence vowel reduction, where unstressed vowels often become a schwa /ə/ or /ɪ/.

 Key Patterns for English Stress: